MILAVIA - MILITARY AVIATION

 CH-47D Chinook 13 11 Transport

+The ministry of defence planned to sell six AH-64Ds, these plans have now been abandoned.
+The U.S. DOD was the primary potential customer, but recently it was dediced to order new-built Apaches for the U.S. Army instead.
 One AH-64D Apache crashed in Afghanistan due to pilot error.
 Aircraft written off.
-The ministry of defence planned to sell six AH-64Ds, these plans have now been abandoned.
-The U.S. DOD was the primary potential customer, but recently it was dediced to order new-built Apaches for the U.S. Army instead.
-The RNLAF will now retain all Apaches, but only 24 of the helicopters are being fitted with the Lockheed Martin Arrowhead M-TADS/PNVS system.
+The RNLAF opted to retain all Apaches, but only 24 of the helicopters are being fitted with the Lockheed Martin Arrowhead M-TADS/PNVS system.
+The five operational reserves are reportedly rotated in with the active fleet for increased aircraft availability for training.
+Although this may no longer be necessary since the end of the Afghanistan deployment, the number on strength still states 29 AH-64Ds.

-Despite having been on the air force's wish list for almost a decade now, none of the AH-64D Apache are fitted with the Longbow radar, as found on the -D versions of most other operators, and there seem to be no plans to acquire it.
+Despite having been on the air force's wish list for more than a decade, none of the AH-64D Apache were fitted with the Longbow radar, as found on the -D versions of most other operators, and there seem to be no plans, nor funding, to acquire it.

 Other Equipment